Guide to Narcissistic Victim Syndrome

 Cultivate a mindset of gratitude by focusing on the positive aspects of your life and the progress you have made in your healing journey.
 This can help shift your perspective and promote a more optimistic outlook on life.

-Some days you may only feel like breathing and that is Okay.
-Even if you take baby steps each day over time you will be able to look back and be proud of the journey you have traveled.
+Some days you may only feel like breathing, and that is Okay.
+Even if you take baby steps each day, over time, you will be able to look back and be proud of the journey you have traveled.

 16. Assertiveness Training

 Learn and practice assertive communication skills to help you express your needs, desires, and boundaries more effectively without feeling guilty.
-Becoming more assertive can boost your self-confidence and improve your relationships with others.

 17. Re-establish a Routine